Enoch-H-Kang/DDC-DPT/Readme2.md

 ---

 ## Response to Reviewer #396C

-Thank you for the positive assessment of our ERM formulation's novelty, scalability, and the empirical study.

 - **Convergence & Approximation:**
   The sample complexity analysis (e.g., complexity of temporal difference (TD) term) is not new.
 The contribution of this paper is mostly about proving global convergence, which is not achievable with TD-based gradient-based methods due to the double sampling issue.